pp4rs/2024-uzh-installation-guide/docs/contact.md

 * Julian Langer
 * Max Winkler

 at the Department of Economics, University of Zurich in 2016.
-This installation guide is for the 2021 edition, conducted by
+This installation guide is for the 2022 edition, conducted by

-* Lachlan Deer
-* Julian Langer
-* Lexi Schubert
 * Martin Stanscics
+* TBA
+* TBA